abragagn/BPHPD-AlbertoUtilities/README.md

 As today it has been developed and calibrated only for the JpsiMuon trigger.

-The needed weights are stored locally at
+The needed weight/calibration files are stored locally at

 ```
 /lustre/cmswork/abragagn/mvaWeights/